22 Things To Do (And Not Do) If You Get Fired

 It can also be a really good thing, forcing you to re-assess what you’re doing for work and potentially helping you to chart a new course that is more personally fulfilling.

-And with doom clouds of a recession forming, according to a chorus of experts and pundits, this is as good a time as any to think about what to do when you get fired.
+And with doom clouds of a recession gathering, this is as good a time as any to think about what to do when you get fired.

 So, for advice, we spoke to two executive coaches who offered their guidance on what to do — and not do — after losing your job.
 From their in-the-moment tips about what to do and say during the initial conversation to dealing with your feelings and financial situation as you look for and ultimately land new work, this is what they recommend.

-What To Do When You Get Fired: In The Moment
+What To Do When You Hear You’ve Been Fired

 1. Try to Negotiate